mobile app bar

 Patrick Mahomes

-Patrick Mahomes has once again established himself as the frontrunner for the NFL’s Most Valuable Player award.
-After Week 7, the Kansas City Chiefs quarterback leads most sportsbooks’ MVP odds boards, with some outlets giving him around +200 odds — translating to an implied 33% chance of winning.
+It’s Week 7 of the regular season, and Patrick Mahomes has once again established himself as the frontrunner for the NFL’s MVP award.
+The Kansas City Chiefs quarterback leads the MVP odds boards of most sportsbooks.

-Others place him in the top three alongside rising names like rookie Drake Maye and veteran Matthew Stafford, but the consensus is clear: Mahomes is the man to beat in the MVP race.
+Some outlets are even giving Mahomes around +150 odds to win the MVP.
+Others place him in the top three alongside rising names like rookie Drake Maye and veteran Matthew Stafford.
+But the overarching feeling is that Mahomes is the man to beat in the MVP race.

-After adding 14 so far this year, Mahomes stands at 259 career touchdown passes, meaning he needs just 15 more to surpass Montana on the all-time list.
+After adding 14 so far this year, Mahomes stands at 259 career touchdown passes.
+So he needs just 15 more to surpass Montana on the all-time list.

-It’s fitting that in a season where Mahomes once again leads the MVP race, he’s also ascending into the statistical company of the all-time greats.
-With 14 touchdowns already under his belt and the Chiefs’ offense rounding into midseason form, Mahomes isn’t just chasing another Super Bowl, he’s rewriting history one touchdown at a time.
+It’s fitting that in a season where Mahomes once again leads the MVP race, he’s also ascending into the company of the all-time greats in terms of career statistics, too.

 About the author